Types of trainers

 What is the difference?

 Regular trainer accounts are created for them by a training company.

-An employee cannot manage their profile, nor can they create and manage events.
+A fully-managed trainer cannot manage their profile, nor can they create and manage events.
 However, they can handle post-event operations like changing participation status, approving evaluations, and issuing certificates.
 All the other aspects are fully controlled by the company.

 It’s possible to change the type of working agreement after the account creation.
 For this, a training company should contact our support team.